-Out of 294 respondents 131(44.6%) replied that the new law and land certification have not brought change or impact in ensuring women's land right the situation is the same as before, 123 (41.8%) replied that the impact is only to some extent, 40(13.6% replied there is change.
+Table 28: The impact of new law in ensuring women's land right replied that the impact is only to some extent, 40(13.6% replied there is change.
 Majority of respondents replied that the new law and land certification have not helped women to claim for their land ownership and control right.